LevonHill/freecodecampstuff/css/css-notes-and-projects/colors/what-is-color-theory-in-design.md

 With the HSL color model, you gain more flexibility in controlling color tones, saturation, and lightness, making it a powerful tool for creating rich and dynamic designs in CSS.

+LESSON 5 - What are hex color values, and how do they work in CSS?

+When working with CSS to style a webpage, one of the most common methods for defining colors is by using hex color values.
+Hexadecimal color values, or hex codes, are a concise way to represent colors in the RGB color model.
+In this lecture, we'll explore what hex codes are, how they work in CSS, and when to use them.

+A hex code (short for hexadecimal code) is a six-character string used to represent colors in the RGB color model.
+The "hex" refers to the base-16 numbering system, which uses digits 0 to 9 and letters A to F.

+In the context of colors, hex codes specify the amounts of red, green, and blue (RGB) that make up a particular color.
+Each hex code starts with a hash symbol (#), followed by six characters that define the intensity of red, green, and blue in the color.

+For example, the hex code for black is #000000, and the hex code for white is #FFFFFF.
+The first two characters represent the red value, the next two represent green, and the last two represent blue.

+In CSS, you can apply colors to elements by using hex codes.
+Here is the basic syntax:

+element {
+  color: #RRGGBB;
+}
+Here, #RRGGBB is a placeholder for the actual hex code.
+The RR, GG, and BB pairs each represent the intensity of red, green, and blue, respectively.

+These pairs can range from 00 (the lowest intensity) to FF (the highest intensity).
+The higher the number, the more of that color will be present in the final mix.
+For example, let's apply some hex colors to a few elements:

+h1 {
+  color: #FF5733; /* A reddish-orange color */
+}
+p {
+  background-color: #4CAF50; /* A shade of green */
+}
+In the first case, #FF5733 is a reddish-orange color.
+Here’s the breakdown:

+FF is the highest value for red (fully saturated).
+57 is a moderate amount of green.
+33 is a small amount of blue.
+In the second case, #4CAF50 is a shade of green:

+4C is a low value for red.
+AF is a strong value for green.
+50 is a moderate value for blue.
+Hex codes are popular because they are precise and easy to use.
+They allow you to fine-tune your colors, making them ideal for designs where consistency is important.

+Most design software, such as Adobe Photoshop or Figma, provides hex codes for the colors you select, which makes it easy to copy and paste these values directly into your CSS files.

+In web development, hex codes are often used for defining text colors, backgrounds, borders, and other visual elements.
+For example:

+body {
+  background-color: #F0F0F0; /* Light gray background */
+}
+button {
+  background-color: #007BFF; /* A shade of blue */
+  color: #FFFFFF; /* White text */
+}
+This ensures that your colors remain consistent across your entire website or application.

+In some cases, you may notice hex codes written in shorthand format, using only three characters instead of six.
+This is possible when both characters in each color pair are the same.
+For instance, #FF5733 cannot be shortened, but #FFFFFF (white) can be written as #FFF.

+h2 {
+  color: #FFF; /* White in shorthand */
+}
+The shorthand #FFF is equivalent to #FFFFFF.
+Similarly, #000 would represent black which is #000000 in full form.

+Hex codes are popular for their precision and compatibility, allowing for over 16 million colors across all browsers.
+They're ideal when you need specific branding colors, want to control exact shades that aren't easily defined by named colors or HSL, or when you're copying colors from design software that provides hex codes by default.

+Lesson (6)What are linear and radial gradients, and how do they work in CSS?

+In a previous lecture, you learned how to start working with linear and radial gradients.
+In this video, we are going to dive deeper into how to work with the CSS properties to create more visually appealing and complex designs.

+Gradients in CSS allow you to create smooth transitions between two or more specified colors.
+They are often used to add depth, texture, and visual interest to web designs without the need for image files.

+CSS supports two main types of gradients: linear gradients and radial gradients.

+Linear gradients create a gradual blend between colors along a straight line.
+You can control the direction of this line and the colors used.
+Here's a basic example of a linear gradient:

+.linear-gradient {
+  background: linear-gradient(to right, red, blue);
+  height: 40vh;
+}
+This creates a gradient that transitions from red on the left to blue on the right.
+The to right parameter specifies the direction of the gradient.
+You can use other directions like to left, to top, to bottom, or even specify angles like 45deg.

+You can also use multiple color stops in a linear gradient:

+.multi-color-gradient {
+  background: linear-gradient(to right, red, yellow, blue);
+  height: 40vh;
+}
+This creates a gradient that transitions from red to yellow to blue, evenly spaced across the element.

+Radial gradients, on the other hand, create circular or elliptical gradients that radiate from a central point.
+Here's an example:

+.radial-gradient {
+  background: radial-gradient(circle, red, blue);
+  height: 40vh;
+}
+This creates a circular gradient that starts with red in the center and transitions to blue at the edges.
+You can also specify the shape and size of radial gradients:

+.custom-radial-gradient {
+  background: radial-gradient(ellipse at top left, red, blue);
+  height: 40vh;
+}
+This creates an elliptical gradient starting from the top left corner of the element.
+Both linear and radial gradients allow you to specify color stops at precise positions.
+For example:

+.precise-gradient {
+  background: linear-gradient(to right, red 20%, yellow 40%, blue 80%);
+  height: 40vh;
+}
+This creates a gradient where red takes up the first 20%, then transitions to yellow at 40%, and finally to blue at 80%.

+Gradients can be used wherever you'd use an image in CSS.
+This makes them versatile for creating backgrounds, buttons, or even text effects when combined with other CSS properties.

+Remember, while gradients can enhance the visual appeal of your website, it's important to ensure sufficient contrast for accessibility, especially when using gradients behind text.